 Slicing a Right Rectangular Prism with a Plane

-Information about the video Slicing a Right Rectangular Prism with a Plane
+Basics on the topic Slicing a Right Rectangular Prism with a Plane

 After this lesson, you will be able to describe the shapes created by slicing a right rectangular prism.